okeeffed/developer-notes/manual/Databases/Intro-And-Overview.md

 - [MemSQL](https://www.memsql.com/): A modern relational database for cloud and on-premises that delivers immediate insights for modern applications and analytical systems.
 MemSQL also comes with tiered storage.
 Most NoSQL databases are disk-first, with some support for in-memory operations.
 MemSQL includes both and allows you to flexibly manage memory vs. disk usage.
 - [CockroachDB](https://github.com/cockroachdb/cockroach): CockroachDB is a distributed SQL database built on a transactional and strongly-consistent key-value store.
 It scales horizontally; survives disk, machine, rack, and even datacenter failures with minimal latency disruption and no manual intervention; supports strongly-consistent ACID transactions; and provides a familiar SQL API for structuring, manipulating, and querying data.
+- [VoltDB](https://www.voltdb.com/): VoltDB is an in-memory database designed by Michael Stonebraker (who earlier designed Ingres and PostgreSQL), Sam Madden, and Daniel Abadi.
+It is an ACID-compliant RDBMS that uses a shared nothing architecture.
+VoltDB is a NewSQL relational database that supports SQL access from within pre-compiled Java stored procedures.
+The unit of transaction is the stored procedure, written in Java interspersed with SQL.
+VoltDB relies on horizontal partitioning down to the individual hardware thread to scale, k-safety (synchronous replication) to provide high availability, and a combination of continuous snapshots and command logging for durability (crash recovery).

 ## CAP Theorem